SK53/indicia-docs/developing/warehouse/tutorial-adding-field.rst

 Now we must save the script in the correct place so that the warehouse's upgrade code can find it.
 Since this is a change to the warehouse core, we need to save the script into the indicia_setup module's db folder.
-Browse to modules\indicia_setup\db within your warehouse's file folder.
+Browse to `modules/indicia_setup/db` within your warehouse's file folder.
 You will find a folder for each version of Indicia containing the upgrade scripts currently available for that version, each named version_x_x_x.
-Unless you have good reason to do otherwise, always select folder with the highest version number to save your script in.
+Unless you have good reason to do otherwise, always select the folder with the highest version number to save your script in.
 So, create a text file containing the above script then open the appropriate folder and save your script with the following file name format::